connorjs/eslint-config-connorjs/README.md

 (JSON with comments) and JSONC-like files.

 - Configures [jsonc-eslint-parser] as the parser for the `.json` and `.jsonc` files.

-(It does not lint `package-lock.json`.)
+  It does not lint `package-lock.json`.

-- Includes [eslint-plugin-jsonc] and registers its recommended and prettier rule sets.
+- Includes [eslint-plugin-jsonc] and registers its `recommended-with-json` and `prettier` rule sets.
 Configures two sorting rules for all JSON files.

   - 🔧 [jsonc/sort-array-values][jsonc-sort-array-values] to standardize the
     array member order (no need to think or worry about the “best” order) and reduces merge conflicts.
 Feel free to `eslint-disable` at call sites.
-  - 🔧 [jsonc/sort-keys][jsonc-sort-keys] sorts the keys
+  - 🔧 [jsonc/sort-keys][jsonc-sort-keys] sorts the keys.

-- Allows comments in JSONC and JSONC-like files (for example, `tsconfig.json`)
+- Allows comments in JSONC and JSONC-like files (for example, `tsconfig.json`).

 - 🔧 Configures an explicit sort order for `package.json` keys.
 See the code for details.

-  This overrides the previous jsonc/sort-keys configuration.
-You can configure specific sort orders for other files using similar logic.
+  > 🔷 **Note**: This overrides the previous jsonc/sort-keys configuration.
+You
+  > can configure specific sort orders for other files using similar logic.

 [eslint-plugin-jsonc]: https://ota-meshi.github.io/eslint-plugin-jsonc/
 [jsonc-eslint-parser]: https://www.npmjs.com/package/jsonc-eslint-parser